googleapis/google-cloud-ruby/google-cloud-datastore/CONTRIBUTING.md

 ### Datastore Acceptance Tests

 The Datastore acceptance tests interact with the live service API.
-Follow the instructions in the {file:AUTHENTICATION.md Authentication guide} for enabling the Datastore API.
+Follow the instructions in the [Authentication Guide](AUTHENTICATION.md) for enabling the Datastore API.
 Occasionally, some API features may not yet be generally available, making it difficult for some contributors to successfully run the entire acceptance test suite.
 However, please ensure that you do successfully